 The issue first came to a head in the 1980s and 1990s and then died down.
 Recent years have seen the topic of sexual abuse in religious institutions rise to the fore again, despite attempted coverups.

-Unfortunately, most victims never come forward, so priests and other Church officials go unpunished for their actions.
+Unfortunately, most clergy member abuse victims never come forward, so priests and other Church officials go unpunished for their actions.

 Many others come forward only years after the abuse was committed when they feel ready to confront the issue.

 How Was Catholic Clergy Abuse Problems Covered Up?

 One of the most common ways that the Catholic Church has covered up sexual abuse has been to simply move alleged offenders to other parishes or dioceses – sometimes within the same state but more often than not interstate or even overseas.

 Rarely is the new parish informed of the child sexual abuse allegations so that children there could be protected.

 Silence is a strategy that we see in many institutions where sexual abuse has occurred.
 Rather than addressing the problem and potentially bringing shame and loss of reputation to the organization, the perpetrator is never punished and sometimes victims are even treated with contempt.
 Whistleblowers may even be transferred.

 A church-sponsored report found that, in 2002-2003, at least 150 Catholic priests from 56 dioceses who were “removed or retired” were facing credible sexual abuse allegations.
 Most were moved away to another U.S. diocese and a few even ended up overseas.

 This shows that coverups continued into recent years, despite the Catholic Church vowing to take the problem of clergy abuse seriously and to deal with it strongly and consistently.